lukasbm/blog/content/posts/hydra-wandb-setup/index.md

 After you run the code, you might notice a new directory appead: `outputs`.
 This is where all of your outputs along with metadata and log files reside now.
-It is precicely ordered by date and time, so you can find the run immediately.
+It is handyly ordered by date and time, so you can find the run immediately.
 Lets look at an example directory:
 ```
 <date>